4 Weighted Home Workouts Using Household ItemsArticle posted in: Fitness

 The V-up, also known as a jackknife, will certainly work your core!
 According to Women’s Health, with this simple up-down motion, you simultaneously increase your core strength and endurance.
 To complete the move, lie on your back with your legs about six inches off the floor and your arms stretched over your head, palms facing each other and slightly lifted off the floor.
 In one movement, lift your arms and torso while raising your legs, creating a V-shape with your entire body.
 Lower your body back down.
 That is one rep. Again, to add resistance, hold a weighted household object between your hands to challenge yourself a little more!
 A pack of potatoes like the photo above is a great option.
 However, you could also use a spaghetti squash, basketball, water jug or heavy book.

-Looking for a healthy meal delivery service to pair with your home workouts?
+Looking for a meal delivery service to pair with your home workouts?
 We’re here for you!
 Learn more about South Beach Diet meal plans >

 *Always speak with a doctor before starting an exercise routine.